Wexford – The Opera Festival

 - All Inclusive

-Following a comfortable night’s sleep and a hearty breakfast, we are met by a member of the Wexford Historical Society, who leads us on a fascinating guided walk around the town.
-As part of our tour we learn all about the significance of Wexford’s Viking-built harbour, as well as paying a visit to the now derelict Selskar Abbey, a 12th-century building at which, in 1169, the first ever Anglo-Irish treaty was signed.
+In the morning, we are greeted by a member of the Wexford Historical Society, who will lead us on a fascinating guided walk around the town.
+As part of our tour, we will learn all about the significance of Wexford’s Viking-built harbour and then we will pay a visit to the now-derelict Selskar Abbey, a 12th-century building at which, in 1169, the first ever Anglo- Irish treaty was signed.
+Later, we are treated to a lunchtime recital amidst the superb acoustics and Georgian interiors of St. Iberius Church, before then accepting an invitation to a private reception at Wexford’s National Opera House.
+After a convivial dinner in the Opera House itself, we attend our first performance of the tour.

-We pause for lunch at a local restaurant, before a special afternoon with the Wexford Comhaltas, a group which devotes itself to the preservation and promotion of Ireland’s rich musical heritage.
-With the friendly members of the Comhaltas as our guides, we enjoy a rousing introduction to the world of Irish dance, music and traditional instruments.
+Today we spend some time with the Wexford Comhaltas, a group that is devoted to the promotion and preservation of Ireland’s rich musical heritage.
+With the friendly members of the Comhaltas as our experienced guides, we are treated to a rousing introduction to the vibrant world of Irish dance, music and tradition.
+This evening we will attend our second live performance of the holiday.

-Our fourth day begins with an excursion to Hook Lighthouse, where the tip of Hook Peninsula protrudes out of Waterford Harbour.
-Established some 800 years ago, this is the oldest working lighthouse in the world.
-A climb to the top of its tower rewards us with astounding views across the water, with a chance to spot local whales and wildlife.
+We begin with an excursion to Hook Lighthouse.
+The tip of Hook Peninsula protrudes out from Waterford Harbour and the lighthouse itself was established some 800 years ago, making it one of the oldest in the world.
+A chance to climb to the top of its tower rewards us with views across the water, with the opportunity to spot local wildlife - and possibly even whales.
+We take an early lunch on the peninsular before returning to Wexford for a free afternoon to explore the town, soaking up the festival atmosphere.
+This evening we have dinner at our hotel before our final opera performance.

 - Expert Guide Lecturer